project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

 	`./restore_elasticsearch.sh <path/to/the/restore_file`

-**Note:** Executing this command ensures that elastic search database is restored.
+**Note:** Executing this command restores the Elastic search databases.